Ziad235/CQTS-Lab/homework/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 lUnit {x = x} p i j = hcomp (lUnit-faces p i j) (lUnit-base p i j)
 ```

-Here's an open ended problem that requires using two `hcomps`.
+Here is an open ended problem that requires using two `hcomps`.
 Try and figure out what boxes you should try and close off to solve it.

 ```
 isContrisContr≡ : {A : Type ℓ} (c : isContr A) (a b : A) → isContr (a ≡ b)